 That’s how I found out my daughter Jean was born on January 7, 1946 in Rocky Mount, North Carolina.
 Juanita had a very bad cold and the baby was due any time.
 It turned out she had pneumonia.
 Her sister was a Navy nurse and insisted that Juanita move up to Rocky Mount with her.
 That’s where Jean was born.

 My broken leg was actually lucky for me.
 Usually they sent you home by the number of points gained while overseas.
 I had only been there about eight months so I had zero points.
 Some of the guys had been there two or three years.
 If I had to wait for the point system, I would probably still be there.
-With my broken leg I got to fly home.
+But with my broken leg, I got to fly home.

 From there they sent me by hospital train to North Carolina because that was where I got married and where my address was.
 I was close to my wife and her family.
 By the time I got home, my leg had healed pretty well so they took the cast off and gave me boots with a high top that laced up above the ankle to protect the break.
 They gave me a six-week-pass, and I stayed there with my wife.
 Finally, I had to go back to the hospital, and they cleared me for discharge.
 I was discharged in March 1946.

 I don’t regret any of the time I was in the service.
 I told my CO in Okinawa that I would like to stay in the Army if they would give me a permanent rank.
 During the war all ranks were temporary and they wouldn’t make mine permanent.
 Also, by enlisting instead of being drafted, they would pay your way back to where you enlisted.
 So they paid me to go back to San Francisco.

 My mother had a flat there and she had remarried about three months before while I was still back east with my leg problem.
 She saved the flat for me.
 It had three rooms you could rent out, and that paid for the flat.
 That worked out pretty well.
 We lived there about a year and I commuted to my job at the United Airlines Maintenance Base at the San Francisco Airport.